Rajat117/aws-guide/Lambda/Overview.md

 AWS Lambda with the help of `AWSLambdaBasicExecutionRole` role, store logs in CloudWatch.
 CloudWatch also stores the metric for your lambda function such as
 - Invocation, Duration, Concurrent Execution
-- Error Count, throttling, success count
+- Error Count, Throttling, Success count
 - Async Delivery Failures
 - How lagging you are in your streaming of kinesis & dynamoDB
 ## XRay